-Pineapple guava may hold the record for the longest lasting resistance to a plant name change, recently rewarded with a reinstatement of the original name of Feijoa sellowiana.
+Pineapple guava may hold the record for the longest lasting resistance to a plant name change, a resistance recently rewarded with a reinstatement of the original name of Feijoa sellowiana.
 This evergreen, subtropical South American shrub or small tree was given that name in 1859, renamed Acca sellowiana in 1941, and returned to its original name in 2019.
 Many gardeners and horticulturists –along with much of the nursery industry– never made the switch.

 Feijoa sellowiana has thick, leathery, elliptical leaves, glossy dark green on the upper surface and felted and silvery gray-white beneath.
 Growth habit is rounded and open with a wide-spreading crown.
 Spring flowers have four white, wide-spreading or reflexed petals that are purplish inside and prominent, bright red stamens topped with yellow pollen.
 Oval to rounded fruit is 1-3 inches long, lightly to highly aromatic, and green even when mature.